CosmosContracts/docs/validators/joining-mainnet.md

 ## Mainnet binary version

 The Juno Network has undergone several upgrades since the network inception on October 1st 2021.
 There was a hard fork after the network was attached with a smart contract vulnerability on April 5th 2022.
-This has resulted in two networks that can be synced.&#x20;

-The first is referred to as "Juno Classic" and the blockchain is inclusive of blocks between 0 and 2578097.&#x20;

-The second is the current mainnet "Juno Phoenix" which raised Juno from the ashes on April 7th 2022.
+The second is the current mainnet "Juno Phoenix 2" which raised Juno from the ashes on July 28th 2022.

-The correct version of the binary for mainnet at genesis (Phoenix) is `v3.0.0`.
-Its release page can be found [here](https://github.com/CosmosContracts/juno/releases/tag/v3.0.0).
+The correct version of the binary for mainnet at genesis (Phoenix) is `v9.0.0`.
+Its release page can be found [here](https://github.com/CosmosContracts/juno/releases/tag/v9.0.0).

-For those wanting to sync a full history node to Juno Classic, please refer to instructions [here](sync-juno-classic.md).

 ## Recommended Minimum Hardware